damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 ![See differences on file renames in Gitlab 8.5](/images/8_5/filenames.png)

+## Sort by Votes

+You can now easily sort issues by votes!
+This should make it easier to find popular or important issues.

 ## Erase Build Content in CI

 Accidentally exposed some information in your build logs or in a faulty build artifact in CI?
 You can now delete artifacts and build traces from CI.

+---

 ## Other changes